Inclusionary Housing Overlay District (IZ-O)

 What is a Zoning Overlay District?

-A Zoning Overlay District provides additional zoning controls in a specific area of the City where existing zoning doesn’t provide sufficient standards for the area’s current activities.
-A Zoning Overlay District does not change an area’s base zoning.
+A Zoning Overlay District is applied to a specific geographic area of the City that DOES NOT change an area's base zoning.
+It DOES provide additional zoning controls in a specific area where existing zoning doesn’t provide sufficient standards for the area's current activities.

 What is Inclusionary Zoning (IZ)?